caylam/css-preprocessor-handler/README.md

 ### Error Handling
-When an error occurs while compiling the server will return a 500 status code and the STDERR output from the lessc command as text/plain.
+When an error occurs while compiling the server will return a 500 status code and the STDERR output from the compiler as text/plain.

 ### Options